igjese/avalon/README.md

 - **Ship Upgrades**: Design better parts and components to make your ship and other assets more effective.
 - **Explore Star Systems**: Travel between star systems in search for resources and places suitable as base of operations.
 - **Make Blueprints**: Design and build new components to create specialized hardware for specific situations.
+- **No Dying**: Instead of dying, game employs emergency backup systems, which apply penalties instead until the crisis is resolved.

 What wil NOT be implemented:
 - Trade, Multiplayer